 Water pressure is especially beneficial to people with a lower extremity injury.
 Studies show that the average-height person in water up to his or her neck experiences nearly nine times more pressure from the water than from an elastic bandage at the calf.
 This pressure helps to decrease swelling in lower extremity injuries.
 However, because of the effects water pressure can have on the chest cavity, patients with decreased respiratory ability may be advised against deeper water activities.

 Water’s resistance also contributes to the benefits of aquatic exercise.
 Resistance helps you increase strength, power and endurance.
-When resistance jets, such as those in the warm-water pool at the Brunner Sanden Deitrick Wellness Campus, are included in a rehabilitation program, activities such as running or swimming can be performed as part of the program progression.
+When resistance jets, such as those in the warm-water pool at the UH Brunner Sanden Deitrick Wellness Center, are included in a rehabilitation program, activities such as running or swimming can be performed as part of the program progression.
 While water adds great resistance without equipment, you can add paddles or water weights to maximize resistance.

 Water’s other injury rehabilitation benefits include decreased pain, decreased muscle spasms, improved endurance, efficient strengthening, improved outlook and a quicker progression back to your favorite activities.